tonyjurg/Parashot/WeeklyParasha/06 - Toldot/README.md

 ## Hebcal

 Additional details about Jewish calendar and holiday information, offering users a resource for tracking Hebrew dates, candle lighting times, and other relevant information in the Jewish calendar.
-[Hebcal entry for this parasha](https://www.hebcal.com/sedrot/toldot)
+[Hebcal entry for parasha Toldot](https://www.hebcal.com/sedrot/toldot)